 Does it matter where or when an applicant has taken the Multistate Professional Responsibility Examination?
 No.

 Prior to admission by examination, an applicant must successfully pass the Multistate Professional Responsibility Examination.
 Beginning with the July 2009 Michigan bar examination, applicants taking the bar examination as first-time takers must receive a scaled score of 85 on the MPRE to be certified by the Board.
 For applicants taking the July 2009 bar examination as a re-examinee or as a transferee from a prior exam, the passing scaled score will remain at 75.
 If such a re-examinee or transferee fails the July 2009 examination, the passing scaled MPRE score will remain at 75.
 An applicant need not have graduated from law school in order to take the MPRE and the MPRE may be taken an unlimited number of times.

 Request a Copy of Your Character & Fitness Application or File

-Applicants can obtain a certified copy of the Affidavit of Personal History (often used when applying to another State Bar) may be ordered by applicants or members who sat for the Michigan Bar Exam.
+A certified copy of the Affidavit of Personal History (often used when applying to another State Bar) may be ordered by applicants or members who sat for the Michigan Bar Exam.
 Please click here for information.